Implementer: Médecins Sans Frontières (Khayelitsha), Interactive Research and Development (Durban)

 Nolitha Tsilana, a MSF nurse, delivers TB pills to a patient at Lizo Nobanda TB Care Centre in Khayelitsha township, Cape Town.

-South Africa also suffers from very high HIV-TB co-infection rates: two in three TB patients also have HIV.
-The estimated national HIV prevalence among the general population aged 15-49 years has remained at 17.3% since 2005.
+South Africa also suffers from very high HIV-TB co-infection rates: 59% of TB patients also have HIV.
+Adult HIV prevalence was 18.9% in 2016.

 In 2015, for the first time in South Africa, a patient with extensively drug-resistant TB (XDR-TB) was started on a combination of drugs including delamanid and bedaquiline.